mcwalrus/exit-manager/README.md

 ## CLI Demo Tool

-Explore `/cli/exit-manager` to try the exit manager interactively.
+Explore `/cli` to try the exit manager in different use cases interactively.
 The program uses keybindings to trigger signals, lock/unlock the exit manager, and simulate real-world shutdown behavior.
 Useful for learning, testing, and debugging.

 ## Future

-- [ ] Manage system cleanup.
+- [X] Manage system cleanup.
-- [ ] Provide HTTP handler integration.
+- [X] Provide HTTP handler integration.
+- [ ] Remove sub-manager pattern to simply interface.
 - [ ] Provide tests which hijack / replace `SIGINT`, `SIGTERM`.
 - [ ] Register logging adapter pattern for external loggers such as zerolog, etc.